Sam Raimi: Television

 In addition to film, Raimi has worked in television, producing such series as Hercules: The Legendary Journeys and its spin-off Xena: Warrior Princess, both featuring his younger brother Ted Raimi and long-time friend Bruce Campbell, American Gothic, Cleopatra 2525, M.A.N.T.I.S., 13: Fear Is Real, Young Hercules, and Jack of All Trades.
 In 2008, Raimi executive-produced a syndicated TV series called Legend of the Seeker, based on Terry Goodkind's best-selling The Sword of Truth fantasy series.
 He also executive produced the Starz original television series Spartacus: Blood and Sand, Spartacus: Gods of the Arena, Spartacus: Vengeance and Spartacus: War of the Damned.
 He directed the pilot episode of Ash vs Evil Dead for Starz.

 Personal life

 In 1993, Raimi married Gillian Greene, the daughter of Canadian actor Lorne Greene.
 They have five children; their three eldest, daughter Emma Rose and sons Lorne and Henry, appeared as extras in Drag Me to Hell and during the final battle in Spider-Man 3.
 Greene filed for divorce on May 8, 2024, citing irreconcilable differences.
+His daughter, Emma Raimi appeared in his 2026 film, Send Help.

 Political donations

 In 1995, Raimi donated $450 to the campaign of then-Republican Senator Arlen Specter.
 In 2002, he donated $1,000 to Democratic Senator Barbara Boxer.
-During the 2004 election cycle, Raimi donated $900 to Republican President George W. Bush.
+During the 2004 election cycle, Raimi donated $1,000 to Republican President George W. Bush.
+Most recently, Raimi donated $2,950 to Hillary Clinton's campaign early in the 2016 election cycle.